Get insider access

 68.91%

 The Sony X80K has a good color gamut for HDR content.
 It displays a wide range of colors in the commonly-used DCI-P3 color space, but it isn't future-proof because it has limited coverage of the wider Rec.
 2020 color space, which more content will start to use.
-Unfortunately, the tone mapping is off, so some colors don't look accurate, especially in the Rec.
+Unfortunately, the color mapping is off, so some colors don't look accurate, especially in the Rec.
 2020 color space.

 6.7